micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-5-rashi_en.md

 ### passuk 1
 <b>Afterwards Moshe and Aharon went, etc.</b> But the elders slipped away one by one from behind Moshe and Aharon, until they had all slipped away before they reached the palace, for they were afraid to go.
-They received their retribution at Sinai: “Moshe, alone, drew near to Adonoy but they (the elders) did not draw near.” [for] He (God) made them turn back.
+They received their retribution at Sinai: “Moshe, alone, drew near to Hachem but they (the elders) did not draw near.” [for] He (God) made them turn back.

 ### passuk 2